Reforming Police Record Checks

 On December 1, 2015, the Government of Ontario passed Bill 113, the Police Record Checks Reform Act.
 This was a milestone in a multi-year drive to improve the police record checks system in the province.

 Since then, ONN has been urging the Ministry of Community Safety and Correction Services to proceed with accompanying regulations to address processing fees and timelines.
 The Act will not be proclaimed in effect until regulations are in place.
 We wrote to Minister Lalonde in February 2017 asking for an update.
-We will share updates as they become available.
+We received a response in August 2017 indicating that “proclamation of the legislation remains a government priority,” but also suggesting that processing fees and timelines (ONN’s concern) will not be addressed until after proclamation.
+This is because the government is still investigating “issues and drivers.”
+ONN continues to push for consistency and expediency with respect to policy record check processing fees and timelines across the province, and an end to fees for volunteer applications.

 A little background